 Kerry Murphy is a co-founder of Lasky Murphy LLC and was selected for inclusion in the Louisiana Super Lawyers® “Rising Star” list in Business Litigation in 2014 through 2019.
-Kerry’s practice focuses on commercial and business litigation matters, including contract disputes, wage claims, breach of fiduciary claims, partnership and shareholder disputes, and bankruptcy litigation.
+Kerry’s practice focuses on commercial and business litigation as well as employment matters.
+On the business litigation side of her practice, Kerry has experience representing clients in contract disputes, breach of fiduciary claims, partnership and shareholder disputes, director and officer liability suits, claims involving fraud and unfair business practices, and bankruptcy-related litigation.
 She has handled cases in federal and state courts in Louisiana as well as other parts of the country.
 Her experience spans all aspects of litigation, from initial case analysis to written discovery, depositions, motions, trial, and appeal.
-Kerry recently served as the lead attorney on a lender liability suit, managing fact discovery, working with and deposing expert witnesses, and preparing and trying the case.
-She has also represented clients in mediation and arbitration.

 Kerry has been actively engaged in pro bono work throughout her career and has been recognized by the Louisiana State Bar Association and New Orleans Pro Bono Project for that work.
 Most recently, she has represented six local children in immigration proceedings to obtain legal status to remain in the United States permanently, after they traveled alone from Honduras to escape the threat of violence.
 Kerry is also a longtime volunteer with the Louisiana Bar Foundation, which provides grants to nonprofit organizations that deliver direct legal services to low-income individuals across the state.
 She currently serves on the Foundation’s Board of Directors and has served on the Foundation’s Grants Committee and chaired the Greater New Orleans Community Partnership Panel, which works to identify new areas of need for funding and respond to arising community needs.

 Prior to forming Lasky Murphy, Kerry worked at some of the area’s premier law firms and as a judicial law clerk.
 As an attorney at Jones Swanson Huddell & Garrison, she handled a wide variety of commercial cases and assisted clients with business and transactional matters.
 Prior to joining Jones Swanson, Kerry served as a law clerk to the Honorable Susie Morgan of the United States District Court for the Eastern District of Louisiana.
-After law school, Kerry worked in the New Orleans office of Liskow & Lewis.
+After law school, Kerry worked in the New Orleans office of Liskow & Lewis where her practice focused on commercial litigation.